wevote/WebApp/docs/installing/CLONING_CODE.md

      `pbcopy < ~/.ssh/id_rsa.pub`

-  4. Go to your "Settings" page in GitHub (click on your avatar on the top right).
-In the left navigation, choose "SSH and GPG keys".
+  4. Go to your Github account's "Settings" page (click on your avatar on the top right to see "Settings" in the drop-down menu).
+In the left navigation of the "Settings" page, choose "SSH and GPG keys".

   5. Click the "New SSH key" button on the top right.

   6. Paste the contents of the "~/.ssh/id_rsa.pub" key file (which you just copied in step 3) into the "Key" text area, and give it any Title you would like.
+In the Title field, enter text to remind you the purpose of this key (ex/ My Macintosh).
+Set the drop-down option to "Authentication Key".

 ---